 She calls Company A, explains her wishes to them, and they agree to send someone down the same day to assess the situation.
 She’s quite impressed with their promptitude and they even agreed to come around when she’s back from work.
 They stay true to their word and an installer comes down, writes up some details and takes photos, then promises to send a quote as soon as possible.

-Rachel’s very happy, bids the installer goodbye and relaxes for a day or two knowing that things are taken care of and it’s only a matter of knowing the price.
+Rachel’s very happy, goodbye to the installer and relaxes for a day or two knowing that things are taken care of and it’s only a matter of knowing the price.
 At this point, she’s pretty sure that even if there might be cheaper options around, she’d rather go with Company A to avoid any hassle.

 Except a week passes and then another one and Rachel still doesn’t have a quote.
 When she calls them, they apologise and promise to send the papers soon.
 Another week passes, Rachel simply gives up on chasing them and calls Company B. They also send down someone on the same day but this time the installer assesses the situation, takes a few photos then inputs everything on his phone.